 The objectives of the Lancaster County County Honey Producers are to gain a better understanding of honeybee biology and behavior, provide public awareness and services, and to promote honey and other products of the hive.

-Serving Lackawanna County.
+Serving (but not limited to) Lackawanna County.
 Mission: To foster interest in backyard beekeeping and provide a forum for discussion among local beekeepers.
 Free and open to the public.
 Meetings are held at Abington Community Library, 1200 West Grove Street, Clarks Summit, Pa.
 18411 (570-587-3440) in the Ryon Room, at 6:30 pm on the second Thursday of the month.
 Date may change, if library has a conflict.
 Please check the Facebook Page or contact us or phone to confirm the date.

 Our mission is to promote the art and science of beekeeping by assisting our members, with the challenges they encounter, through the sharing of techniques and information and to educate the public of the importance of the Honey bee.

 Serving Berks, Bucks, Carbon, Lehigh, Montgomery, Northampton, Schuylkill Counties